gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 - Compute testing residuals:
 In order to compute the residuals stemming from the testing data, the script can be run once by setting dataset='testing'.

-# Part 4 -  Assess Model Performance
+# Part 4 -  Model Performance Assessement

 In order to assess the model performance, make sure to have the ground truth saved in a specific folder and specify the directory when calling the function:<br/>
 measure_performance( ... ,path_ground_truth= < path to ground truth >.csv)